Travelport/travelport-uapi-tutorial/lesson_1-1.md

 ### The Other Services In Unit 1

-We'll be using a number of services in Unit 1, and this is a good time to generate all the necessary code for them.
-You'll need to repeat the process of generating client code explained above with the "Air" service in `src/wsdl/air_v18_0/Air.wsdl`, the "Hotel" service in `src/wsdl/hotel_v17_0/Hotel.wsdl` and the "Vehicle" service in `src/wsdl/vehicle_v17_0/Vehicle.wsdl`.
+We’ll be using a number of services in Unit 1, and this is a good time to generate all the necessary code for them.
+You’ll need to repeat the process of generating client code explained above with the “Air” service in src/wsdl/air_v26_0/Air.wsdl, the “Hotel” service in src/wsdl/hotel_v26_0/Hotel.wsdl , the “Vehicle” service in src/wsdl/vehicle_v26_0/Vehicle.wsdl, the “Universal” service in src/wsdl/universal_v26_0/UniversalRecord.wsdl.

 ### The Programming Model